Coaching

 1. Managing call center coaching is not leading performance

-3. Coaches must be leaders
+3. Call Center Coaches must be leaders

 Managing the coaching process is about administering and supervising coaching procedures and tools.
-Although as Peter Drucker once said, “Most of what we call management consists of making it difficult for people to get their jobs done.”
+Although as Peter Drucker once said,

-To empower our people to perform better, we have stop focusing on the wrong things!
-Marcia Daszko, a protégé of Dr. W. Edwards Deming, and author of PIVOT DISRUPT TRANSFORM, says we must stop setting numerical goals and targets and expecting individuals to meet them.
 The unfortunate reality however, is that most call center coaching programs are deeply rooted in holding agents accountable for meeting goals and targets (and less so for the behaviors that drive attainment.)

 The resulting effect is that employees operate with checklist-style, compliance-focused adherence, rather than as empowered, engaged and innovative contributors who share ownership for customer experiences and business outcomes.